LeapChain/leapchain-js/docs/validator.md

 ### Working With Blocks

 A validator's main purpose is to validate the transactions that a Bank creates.
 These transactions are called Blocks.
 All Validators share the `getValidConfirmationBlock` and `getQueuedConfirmationBlock` methods to view the blocks that a Bank is asking them to validate.
-If you go to your TNB Account Manager, click on a Validator and then its "confirmations", you will see a list of all the confirmed blocks that the Validator processed and if you take the "Block Identifier" and pass it as a string to the `getValidConfirmationBlock` method, you will see the in depth details of a Block.
+If you go to your leap Account Manager, click on a Validator and then its "confirmations", you will see a list of all the confirmed blocks that the Validator processed and if you take the "Block Identifier" and pass it as a string to the `getValidConfirmationBlock` method, you will see the in depth details of a Block.

 ```ts
 const PV = new PrimaryValidator("http://157.230.75.212");